PelionIoT/mbl-docs/Docs/get_mbl_on_device/provision_developer.md

 If, on first use, you do not create your own `~/.mbl-stores.json`, it will be automatically created and populated with the default values.

+## Provisioning process overview

+The full provisioning process is:

+1. Use the Account Management API to create a developer certificate.
+This step requires the API key obtained above.

+2. Program the following to the device:

+    * The developer certificate.
+    * The private key.
+    * The bootstrap server information.

+This data is stored in the developer certificate referred to in the previous step.

+3. Generate the firmware update authenticity certificate.
+This is currently done using the manifest-tool.

+4. Program the following to the device:

+    * Update certificate fingerprint.
+    * Update certificate.
+    * Vendor and class IDs.

+This data is stored in the update authenticity certificate the manifest-tool creates (update_default_resources.c).

+You can use MBL CLI to provision your device dynamically (at runtime).
+MBL-CLI will create the developer certificate for you, but requires use of the manifest-tool to create the update authenticity certificate.
+MBL-CLI will then program both certificates to the device.

 ## Provisioning

 To provision your device:

 1. Connect the device to your development PC.
+Follow the steps to connacet and assign an IPv4 address as described [in this tutorial](https://os.mbed.com/docs/mbed-linux-os/v0.5/tools/setting-up.html#setting-up-networking)
-1. Run the `select` command.
+2. Run the `select` command.
 It returns a list of discovered devices; you can select your device by its list index:

     ```bash
     $ mbl-cli select